IFOM DNA Damage Response and Cellular Senescence

 We discovered that RNA polymerase II is recruited by the MRE11-RAD50-NBS1 (MRN) complex at DNA double-strand breaks (DSB) where it synthesizes damage-induced long non coding RNA (dilncRNA) on both DNA strands.
 MRN supports transcription from DNA ends by melting them (Sharma, Cell Reports 2021) Such ncRNA can be processed by the endoribonucleases Drosha and Dicer to generate shorter ncRNA that we termed DNA damage response RNA (DDRNA) that can bind to unprocessed complementary dilncRNA and together they promote liquid-liquid phase separation (LLPS) of DDR factors at sites of DNA damage in the form of DDR foci (Francia, Nature 2012; Michelini, Nature Cell Biology 2017; Pessina Nature Cell Biology 2019).
 More recently we reported that the entire preinitiation complex (PIC) together with RNA polymerase II is recruited at DSB, thus in a manner similar to canonical transcriptional promoters (Pessina, Nature Cell Biology 2019).
 If DSB are resected, DNA:RNA hybrids can form and control DNA repair by homologous recombination (D'Alessandro, Nature Communications 2018).
 The pathways that leads to DDRNA formation can be modulated by small molecules (Gioia, Scientific reports 2019).
 Most excitingly, our findings provide a unique opportunity to inhibit DDR for the first time in a sequence-specific manner.
 Indeed, antisense oligonucleotides (ASO) against dilncRNA and DDRNA allow to inhibit DDR activation at individual damaged genomic sites, thus with unprecedented selectively (Michelini, Nature Cell Biology 2017).

 Critically short and damaged telomeres are triggers of cellular senescence and likely contributors of aging and aging-related diseases.
-DilncRNA? and DDRNA synthesis and accumulation occurs also at dysfunctional telomeres.
+DilncRNA and DDRNA synthesis and accumulation occurs also at dysfunctional telomeres.
 We demonstrated that ASO against telomeric dilncRNA and DDRNA (tASO) allows selective DDR inhibition at telomeres, both in cultured cells and in vivo in mice (Rossiello, Nature Comunications 2017).
 By exploiting our ability to inhibit DDR selectively at telomeres with tASO, we improved cell proliferation, tissues homeostasis and extended lifespan in Hutchinson-Gilford Progeria Syndrome (HGPS) patients cells and in a mouse model of this accelerated aging disease (Aguado, Nature Communications 2019).

 Presently we have a number of unpublished observations in additional mouse and fish models that demonstrate safety and efficacy of tASO in human conditions caused by telomere dysfunction.
 Targeting recurring sites of DNA damage accumulation in cancer cells is another opportunity we are exploring.
 As DNA damage is emerging as a potential causative mechanism for several forms of neurodegeneration, we are exploring this field leveraging on our scientific background.